1907 Sumatra earthquake: Tectonic setting

-Sumatra lies above the convergent plate boundary, where the Australia Plate is being subducted beneath the Sunda Plate along the Sunda megathrust.
-The convergence on this part of the boundary is highly oblique and the strike-slip component of the plate motion is accommodated along the right-lateral Great Sumatran Fault.
+Sumatra lies above the convergent plate boundary, where the Australian plate is being subducted beneath the Sunda plate along the Sunda megathrust.
+The convergence on this part of the boundary is highly oblique and the strike-slip component of the plate motion is accommodated along the right-lateral Great Sumatran fault.
 Movement on the Sunda megathrust has caused many great earthquakes.

 Earthquake

 This earthquake has been regarded as anomalous, in comparison to other Sunda megathrust events, due to the small amount of observed shaking compared to the scale of the triggered tsunami.
 Both the location of the epicentre and the magnitude of the earthquake are uncertain.